Paradise Hotel (franchise): Poland

 The production of subsequent seasons of the program was confirmed with the end of the sixth season.
 The seventh season was believed to air during the spring schedule in 2023, but this ultimately did not happen.
 However, a later-revealed special edition of the show titled Hotel Paradise All Stars debuted on May 25, 2023, and was broadcast unusually during the summer schedule.
 Filmed in Colombia, it featured contestants who had participated in previous regular seasons of Hotel Paradise.
 Its theme song was titled "Razem", and performed by the participants of this program's edition Łukasz "Blondino" Książkiewicz, Miłosz Pesta, and Wiktoria Kozar.
 It culminated in the final aired on August 11, in which Julia Skrodzka and Grzegorz Głuszcz reached the end together, but Skrodzka threw the ball and won PLN 100,000 alone.
 Its average viewership was 273,231.
 The seventh regular season, filmed in the same location, began airing on August 28.
 The theme song for this season was "Cały czas", performed by the previous regular season's winner, Monika Schmidt (as "Monika Kim").
 The final episode was broadcast on November 9, in which Kornelia "Kori" Rajnerowicz and Jacek Kania won together.
 The season's average viewership was 340,478.

 The next two seasons were filmed in Vietnam.
 The eighth season debuted on March 4, 2024.
 A theme song titled "Rajski lot" was recorded by the previous season's contestants Łucja Janik and Marvin Kruciński.
 In the final episode broadcast on May 14, Agnieszka Siedlak and Jędrzej Arian were announced as the winning couple, but the prize went only to Siedlak after she threw the ball for PLN 100,000.
 Average viewership for the season was approximately 382,700.
 The ninth season ran from August 28 to November 9, with the winners being Maja Dudzińska and Wojciech Gromadzki.
 It achieved around 412,000 average viewership.
 In December, it was announced El Dursi left the show due to pregnancy and was replaced by Edyta Zając to host the next two seasons, which were filmed in Cebu, Philippines.
 The tenth season premiered on February 27, 2025.
 In the final episode broadcast on April 24, Jagoda Florczak and Adam Osiński were chosen as the winning couple.
 The average viewership of the season was around 392,000.
-The 11th season is planned to debut in the fall schedule of 2025.
+The 11th season, watched by an average of 512,000 viewers, was broadcast between September 1 and October 28, and its winners were Agata Weiss and Jakub Krajewski.
+Two special Christmas episodes, titled Hotel Paradise – Chaos w raju, were released on December 25 and 26.
+The next two seasons have been confirmed and are scheduled to air in 2026.
+Zając will host the 12th season, which is scheduled for spring, while the 13th season will see El Dursi return as host and air in the fall.